 Our program encourages residents to enhance appreciation and understanding of Integrative Medicine through mind, body, and spirit.
 Residents have the option to work with Sutter clinicians focusing in this approach (in both Sacramento and San Francisco), complete online courses, and/or attend a longitudinal or away elective such as the University of Arizona Integrative Medicine Rotation.

-Located in the capitol of California , we have strategic proximity to our legislators, media hubs, and community initiatives.
+Located in the capital of California , we have strategic proximity to our legislators, media hubs, and community initiatives.
 Our faculty are active in the community and there are opportunities to get involved in local, state, and national efforts.
 Dr. Hitzeman is active in CAFP and encourages the entire FMRP community to participate in their annual advocacy day.
-Dr. Spielvogel provided testimony at the State Capitol in 2019 regarding the End of Life Options Act (ELOA), and is a founding member of this issue’s national medical society.
+Dr. Spielvogel provided testimony at the State Capitol in 2019 regarding the End of Life Options Act (ELOA), and is a founding member of the ACAMAID (American Clinicians Academy on Medical Aid in Dying) national medical society.
 Drs.
 Brothers & Kettle work to ensure our Health Equity & Community Medicine curricula give a range of both high-level and hands-on experiences.
 Residents can spend additional elective time in an advocacy rotation which could include accompanying lobbyists to the capitol, attending County Board of Supervisor meetings, participating in Health Action networks, networking with community organizations, and/or writing letters to the editor - there are always a variety of advocacy efforts going on around the Capitol.
 We also offer a leadership elective to help residents hone skills as physician team leader, as well as for a range of other leadership roles.
-For example, Dr. Julia Logan (FMRP class of 2008) holds a number of state-wide leadership roles including as an Associate Medical Director at the California Department of Healthcare Services (DHCS).
+For example, Dr. Julia Logan (FMRP class of 2008) has held a number of state-wide leadership roles including as an Associate Medical Director at the California Department of Healthcare Services (DHCS).

 We are proud of our residents’ consistent engagement in community volunteering activities.
 Although residency is busy; we ensure there is spare time to volunteer at underserved medical clinics, attend community meetings, and engage in meaningful activities as part of the larger community.
 We have regular protected afternoons for teambuilding activities, which often are chosen as group activities volunteering throughout local communities.
 We also partner with many community organizations to collaborate on improving the health of our neighborhoods and addressing social determinants of health and inequities on a more systemic level.
 Please see other sections and slideshows on our website for more information.